-In this article, Swapzone team will describe the main features of BEAM cryptocurrency, how it is distinct from other coins and tokens, how to exchange BEAM coins and more.
+In this article, the Swapzone team will describe the main features of BEAM cryptocurrency, how it is distinct from other coins and tokens, how to exchange BEAM coins, and more.
 First of all, let’s break down the very basics of what BEAM is and how it works.

 Beam was launched in January 2019.
 The project is fairly new to the market, despite being quite a significant player in the privacy field.
-Beam prides to be confidential and generally privacy-oriented because of Mimblewimble protocol it is based on.
+Beam prides itself to be confidential and generally privacy-oriented because of Mimblewimble protocol it is based on.
 If you think you’ve seen the name somewhere in Harry Potter books – you are a hundred percent right.
 In the Harry Potter universe, Mimblewimble curse was used to tie the opponent’s tongue into a knot, “preventing from making a coherent speech”, so any attempt to pronounce any spells would be a failure.
 Getting back to BEAM, here Mimblewimble is a Proof-of-Work (PoW) and Confidential Transactions (CT) protocol designed for privacy.
-In this case – to hide all the information regarding addresses and transactions from third party members.
+In this case – hide all the information regarding addresses and transactions from third-party members.
 This is very important because it makes Beam users safe from deanonymization.
 Personal information is a big priority, so it’s great to have it well-hidden.
 No information about transaction participants is stored on the blockchain which makes beam privacy coin.

 You can learn about beam coin price and get BEAM on a variety of cryptocurrency exchange services.
-Our suggestion would be checking all the custody-free offers available on Swapzone, comparing the rates and getting the best deal there, so you can use it as a beam coin calculator as well.
+Our suggestion would be to check all the custody-free offers available on Swapzone for BEAM coin exchange, comparing the rates and getting the best deal there, so you can use it as a beam coin calculator as well.
 Swapzone is non-custodial, we do not manage any of your funds, all the exchange data is coming directly from the service performing your BEAM swap.
-If you want to exchange your Bitcoins or altcoins for a coin like BEAM – we will find the best rate.
+If you want to exchange your Bitcoins or altcoins for a coin like BEAM – we will find the best rate for you.
 You do not need to register or create an account, too.

 To get BEAM for Bitcoin, you will need to follow these simple steps: